 Skip to main contentSkip to navigation

-Master Dutch taxes with your BSN and DigiD.
-Complete guide to tax returns (aangifte), deductions for internationals, and deadlines.
+Dutch taxes with your BSN and DigiD.
+Guide to tax returns (aangifte), deductions for internationals, and deadlines.

-From understanding the Dutch tax system to maximizing your deductions as an expat, this comprehensive guide covers everything you need to know about filing taxes in the Netherlands with your BSN and DigiD.
+From understanding the Dutch tax system to claiming your deductions as an expat, this guide covers what you need to know about filing taxes in the Netherlands with your BSN and DigiD.

-Understanding Dutch taxes doesn't have to be overwhelming.
-With your BSN and DigiD, you can manage your Dutch tax obligations efficiently and maximize your deductions as an international resident.
-This comprehensive guide covers everything from annual tax returns (aangifte) to common deductions for expats and students in the Netherlands.
+Dutch taxes are manageable with the right information.
+With your BSN and DigiD, you can handle your Dutch tax obligations and claim your deductions as an international resident.
+This guide covers annual tax returns (aangifte), common deductions for expats and students, and corrects the most common deadline mistakes (the deadline is May 1, not April 1).

-Your BSN (Burgerservicenummer) and DigiD are essential for all Dutch tax matters:
+Your BSN (Burgerservicenummer) and DigiD are required for all Dutch tax matters:

 • BSN: Your unique taxpayer identification number